simkaurd/3040Crypto_noName/README.md

   - `phoneNumber`: Phone number for account recovery and additional security options.

 ### 2. Create New Wallet
-**Description:** This is a POST method that allows users to create a new cryptocurrency wallet, which returns a unique wallet ID for subsequent transactions and queries.
+**Description:** Enables the initiation of a new cryptocurrency wallet, providing a unique identifier for the wallet that is crucial for future transactions and inquiries.
 - **Endpoint:** `/api/wallet/create`
+- **Operation:** POST
 - **Parameters:**
   - `user_id`: The unique identifier for the user.
   - `email`: The user's email address for notifications and recovery purposes.

 ### 3. Get Wallet Balance
-**Description:** This is a GET method that retrieves the current balance of the specified cryptocurrency in the user's wallet, allowing for real-time financial management.
+**Description:** Facilitates the retrieval of the current balance for a chosen cryptocurrency within the user's wallet, supporting effective financial oversight.
 - **Endpoint:** `/api/wallet/balance`
+- **Operation:** GET
 - **Parameters:**
   - `wallet_id`: The unique identifier of the user's wallet.
   - `currency`: The specific cryptocurrency to check the balance for.
 Defaults to Bitcoin (BTC) if not specified.